suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - Directive Copy (suit-directive-copy) to decrypt the content of the component specified by suit-parameter-source-component with suit-parameter-encryption-info.

+Examples of the two extensioned directives are shown in {{encryption-info-consumed-with-write}}
+and in {{encryption-info-consumed-with-copy}}.

 ~~~
 / directive-override-parameters / 20, {
   / parameter-content / 18: h'EA1CED',